Linqable/lib/README.md

 ### Dependences 🔥
-1. Yarn 1.7 or above
-2. TypeScript 2.6 or above (in global)
+1. TypeScript 2.6 or above (in global)
-3. AVA 1.0.0-beta.6 or above (in global)
+2. AVA 1.0.0-beta.6 or above (in global)

 ### Install
 - `yarn add linqable.ts`